The Art of Rube Goldberg

 Explore the wacky, wonderful world of this influential artist.

-From self-opening umbrellas to automated back scratchers, if you can dream it, Rube Goldberg invented it.
+From self-opening umbrellas to automated back scratchers, if you can dream it, cartoonist Rube Goldberg invented it.

-The Art of Rube Goldberg is the first comprehensive retrospective of Goldberg’s 72-year career since 1970.
-With more than 90 objects on display ranging from original drawings and animations to 3D puzzles, these incredible artifacts are paired with MoPOP’s signature interactive style to bring Goldberg’s imagination to life.
+The Art of Rube Goldberg is the first comprehensive retrospective of Goldberg’s career since 1970, with more than 90 objects on display ranging from original drawings and animations to 3D puzzles.

 Join us in celebrating this prolific creator who inspired the world to never stop inventing.

-The Art of Rube Goldberg will be included with museum admission and free for MoPOP members.
+The Art of Rube Goldberg is included with museum admission and free for MoPOP members.